How Much Home Can I Afford?

 Your Sammamish Mortgage Loan Officer Can Help You Determine How Much House you Can Afford

 We want you to get your dream house – and to live in it for a long time.
-That’s why our loan officers are focused on getting you the best loan possible, not just the biggest.
+That’s why our loan officers are focused on getting you the most affordable loan possible, not just the biggest.
 Get preapproved today!

 Sammamish Mortgage has been in business since 1992, and has assisted many home buyers in the Pacific Northwest.
 If you are looking for mortgage financing in Washington State, we can help.
 Sammamish Mortgage offers mortgage programs in Colorado, Idaho, Oregon and Washington.